karaiwulf/lesbianunix.dev/content/posts/delete.md

 ```

 The new service instance should setup.
 It will have a new IP address, but as
-long as that isn't an issue, you should be goode.
-Otherwise, you'll have to
+long as that isn't an issue, you should be good.
+Otherwise, you'll have to use
-use `sdc-sapi` to update the IP addresses of the service records, and
+`sdc-sapi` to update the IP addresses of the service records, and `sdc-vmadm`
-`sdc-vmadm` to update the actual nics themselves.
+to update the actual nics themselves.